 Over the years, he has participated in numerous legal and community organizations, including a task force charged with reconfiguring Alabama’s method of rendering legal services to the State’s underprivileged population.
 Kendall is a charter member of the 100 Black Men of Birmingham.

 Kendall was selected as Beasley Allen’s Litigator of the Year in 2013, and again in 2015.
 In 2014, Kendall was recognized as our firm’s Personal Injury Section Lawyer of the Year.
-He also has been selected for inclusion on the Best Lawyers in America list since 2016.
+He also has been selected for inclusion on the Best Lawyers in America list since 2016 and to the 2017 Super Lawyers list.

 Quotes from Kendall include: